RexManglicmot/RexManglicmot/README.md

 ## Upcoming Projects

-These are a list of ideas for projects **once** I complete the current projects.
+These are a list of ideas for projects <u>**once**</u> I complete the current projects.
 The goal is to build the habit of creating production-style code with logs, tests, containerization, etc.

 **RAG**: Self-consistency, Multi-hop, Re-ranking, Structured Context, Fusion techniques, Query Rewriting, Hierarchical.